 To make this the easiest dinner ever, roast off the some vegetables too!
 I love this with roasted broccoli and roasted cauliflower.

 Rosemary Almond Crusted Chicken

 - 4 boneless, skinless chicken breasts (I get my chicken from ButcherBox, which I highly recommend)

 - 4 sprigs of fresh rosemary, stems removed

 - 4 tablespoons ghee, or olive oil, coconut oil, avocado oil

 - 1 medium shallot, minced (could sub half a small onion)

 - Preheat the oven to 400 degrees with the oven rack in the middle.
 Line a baking sheet with parchment paper.
 Season the chicken breasts generously with salt and pepper on both sides.
 Set aside.

 - In a food processor, chop the almonds and rosemary until they resemble course crumbs.
 Set aside.

 - Set up your dredging station.
-Have 1 plate with the all purpose flour, another plate with the beaten eggs, and the 3rd plate with the toasted rosemary almond mixture.
-Dredge the chicken in the flour, then in the egg, then in the rosemary almond mixture.
+Have 1 plate with the almond flour, another plate with the beaten eggs, and the 3rd plate with the toasted rosemary almond mixture.
+Dredge the chicken in the almond flour, then in the egg, then in the rosemary almond mixture.
 Press well to adhere the rosemary almond mixture to the chicken.
 Transfer the chicken to the parchment lined baking sheet, and repeat with the remaining chicken.